 Don’t Cut Corners

 Mouse pee smell removal takes time, equipment, and a whole lot of patience!
 It is not a job that you can rush to finish.
-If you rush this job, you will not eliminate mouse urine odor completely.
+If you rush this job, you will not eliminate mouse odor completely.

 Don’t stop until you are sure that you have removed it all, especially if you have had a mouse infestation!